Singularity-Coder/Instant-Kotlin/README.md

 * **Snake Case:** KOTLIN_CODE_SNIPPETS
 * **Main Function:** Entry point in our app.
 * **Compiler:** Translates high level language to low level language that machine can understand.
 Also checks for syntax errors.
 * **Run Kotlin Program:** Converts Kotlin code to Java byte code to run it on JVM.
-JVM further converts the Java byte code into machine code that the platform like Mac or Windows can understand.
+JVM further converts the Java byte code into machine code that <a href=""></a> platform like Mac or Windows can understand.
 * **Statically Typed Programming Language:** Type of a variable is known at compile-time.
 So once variable is declared with a type, it cannot ever be assigned to a variable of different type and doing so will result in a type error at compile-time.
 So you CANNOT build the app without fixing the bugs.
 Fast & Efficient.
 Ex: Kotlin, Java, C, C++, etc.
 * **Dynamically Typed Programming Language:** Type of a variable is known at run-time.
 Variables are bound to objects at run-time.
 You can assign a variable with a different an Integer type even if it was initially assigned String type.
 So you CAN build the app without fixing the bugs.
 Slow & less optimized but has its own advantages like dynamic dispatch, late binding, down-casting, reflection.
 Ex: JavaScript, Objective-C, PHP, Python, Ruby, Lisp, etc.
 * **Type Checking:** The process of verifying and enforcing the constraints of types.